Maleya/Breakout/README.md

 - [x] check if files to be loaded exist

-- [ ] track learning iterations over runs
+- [x] track learning iterations over runs

 #### Data management & plots

 - [x] data folder with checks in place

-- [ ] restructure what we save: sample 2000 states and document the average of the $q_{max}$ over all those states. save into csv
+- [ ] restructure what we save: sample 5000 states and document the average of the $q_{max}$ over all those states. save into csv

 - [ ] box plots added

-- [ ] average q plotted

 - [x] data gathered indexed by learning iterations not episodes

 ## File structure (outdated)

 The main algorithm is started from **DQN_algorithm.py** which in turn loads a few helper files.

 * DQN_agent
 * NN_v1
 * preprocess_BO